mantidproject/mantid/docs/source/concepts/FittingMinimizers.rst

 a Hessian matrix).
 Some algorithms like BFGS approximate the Hessian by the gradient values of successive iterations.
-The Levenberg-Marquard algorithm is a modified Gauss-Newton that introduces an adaptive term to prevent unstability when the approximated Hessian is not positive defined.
+The Levenberg-Marquard algorithm is a modified Gauss-Newton that introduces an adaptive term to prevent instability when the approximated Hessian is not positive defined.
 An in-depth description of the methods is beyond the scope of these pages.
 More information can be found from the links and general references on optimization methods such as [Kelley1999]_ and